World diamond centre

 Antwerp Loves Diamonds

 Antwerp Loves Diamonds app

 Thanks to this app, everyone can now discover how Antwerp’s diamond story started and what goes on behind closed doors in the diamond district.
 Learn everything there is to know about diamonds in Antwerp in the eight themes of this app, which virtually opens the door of this industry.
 This application is available in four languages and can be downloaded for free from the App store or the Google Play store.

 The ‘Antwerp loves diamonds’ map will take you on a tour of Antwerp’s diamond history.
 The map provides an overview of historical and contemporary venues, as well as unique tips and useful information about Antwerp as a jewellery city.

-You can obtain a free map from the tourist information desks in Central Station (at the bottom of the escalator) and in Grote Markt.
+You can obtain a free map as well as information about the city’s guided diamond walk from the tourist information desks in Central Station (at the bottom of the escalator) and in Grote Markt.
 Opening hours: daily from 9 a.m. until 5.45 p.m., until 4.45 p.m. on Sundays.